 There are three types of sleep apnea: obstructive, central, and mixed.

-the most common type, is caused by a blockage of the airway caused by a relaxation of the throat muscles during sleep.
+The most common type is caused by a blockage of the airway due to a relaxation of the throat muscles during sleep.
 This causes the airway to collapse when you breathe in.
-It then takes a few seconds for you to regain consciousness and then for your brain to signal your muscles to open the airway and let air in again.
+It then takes a few seconds for you to regain consciousness and for your brain to signal your muscles to open the airway and let air in again.

-also called Complex Sleep Apnea, is a less common type of apnea that combines Obtructive Sleep Apnea with Central Sleep Apnea
+Also called Complex Sleep Apnea, this is a less common type of apnea that combines Obstructive Sleep Apnea with Central Sleep Apnea.